proyecto26/dotnet-documentation/README.md

 ```

 ### Read-only lists
-A generic list type such as ÌEnumerable` is recommended, otherwise if it's for reading mode we have:
+A generic list type such as `IEnumerable` is recommended, otherwise if it's for reading mode we have:
 ```
 IReadOnlyList<CustomClass> GetMyReadOnlyList() {
   return myList.AsReadOnly();